-Kim Andrew Elliott is an audience research analyst in the U.S. International Broadcasting Bureau.
-He also produces VOA Radiogram, an experimental program which transmits text and images via shortwave.
+From 1985 until his retirement in 2017, Kim Andrew Elliott was an audience research analyst and broadcaster at the Voice of America and the Broadcasting Board of Governors.
 From 1995 to 2002, he was producer and host of "Communications World," a popular weekly Voice of America program about electronic media and international broadcasting.
+Later he produced VOA Radiogram (2012-2107), an experiment in transmitting text and images via existing shortwave broadcast transmitters.

 Before he came to the Voice of America in 1985, Dr. Elliott was on the faculties of communication at the University of Massachusetts and the University of Wisconsin-Stevens Point.